biopython/biopython/.github/PULL_REQUEST_TEMPLATE.md

 This pull request addresses issue #...

-I hereby agree to dual licence this any any other previous contributions under both the _Biopython License Agreement_ AND the _BSD 3-Clause License_.
+I hereby agree to dual licence this and any previous contributions under both the _Biopython License Agreement_ AND the _BSD 3-Clause License_.

 I (*am/am not*) happy to be thanked by name in the ``NEWS.rst`` and ``CONTRIB.rst`` files.